samuelgozlan/amplitude-dev-center/docs/experiment/integrations/contentful.md

 title: Contentful Plugin for Amplitude Experiment
 ---

-When it comes to feature flag delivery and experimentation, one size does not fit all.
 Amplitude Experiment is built for flexibility to fit in with any architecture and a variety of needs.
 This app offers an easy and flexible way to build out your content on top of Amplitude Experiment to help grow your marketing efforts.

 ### Features